 The small segments in a project are monitored consequently until completion to decide whether they are in accordance with the plan and the schedule.

-What was completed?
+✅ What was completed?

-When was it completed?
+✅ When was it completed?

 Find the effectiveness of performance by comparing the actual completion date of a milestone to the scheduled one.

 ✅ When will it be completed?

-In case there are any variances in the project schedule with respect to the milestones, setting milestone will assist in estimating whether the entire project will be finished on schedule (realistic time-frame).
+In case there are any variances in the project schedule with respect to the milestones, setting milestones will assist in estimating whether the entire project will be finished on schedule (realistic time-frame).
 You can see whether you need to change your plans.

-What are your teams’ efforts?
+✅ What are your teams’ efforts?

 ✅ What is the sense of urgency?

-When there is a set deadline, each individual will do everything in power to complete the task on or before the set date.
+When there is a set deadline, each individual will do everything in their power to complete the task on or before the set date.

 Apart from this, the experts of the project schedule say that milestones show the progress only on the critical path, largely ignoring the non-critical activities of the project.